-(b) The extent of relative homelessness and in-group systems of support ver time (as they age and obtain their own housing), we feel that in the curre exists on relative homelessness as it pertains to measures of affordability and poor housing quality, we have not been able to find systematic work on the population that is sofa surfing or camping out.
+The second objective of this part of the project has been to generate an estimate of the extent of relative homelessness and to identify in-group systems of support.
+While literature exists on relative homelessness as it pertains to measures of affordability and poor housing quality, we have not been able to find systematic work on the population that is sofa surfing or camping out.
 In this project we have attempted to address this group through questions relating to the informal provision or receipt of help with housing.
 While the shelter survey provided anecdotal evidence that in-group systems of support exist, this part of our study helps develop a picture of who is providing and receiving help with housing, as well as the nature of help that is being provided.